Thoughts

 Beyond our pathetic showing in that fantasy league nearly two decades ago, there was one nugget of wisdom from that class that sticks with me still: sports is different because teams have fans, not customers.
 Fans will put up with dismal performance of the New York Jets (like me).
 Customers would would all flock to the Tampa Bay Buccaneers or whatever “product” wins the next Super Bowl.

 Being a fan is inherently irrational.
 It’s often even hereditary.
-For fans, the product does have something to do with waving that flag, but the group you join by doing so is much more important.
+For fans, the product itself does have something to do waving that flag, but the group you join by doing so is much more important.
 Fans will put up with bad products because their relationship with the brand is core to their identity.

 Customers want a product that solves their need best.
 Customers can be swayed by price, or easily moved by a drop in quality or an exciting new entrant.
 Customers can come and go.